-The monumental structure, which is over 35 meters wide and 33 meters deep, was created during the reign of Greek King Eumenes II.
+The monumental structure, which is over 35 meters (115 feet) wide and 33 meters deep, was created during the reign of Greek King Eumenes II.

 The altar is adorned with a stunning relief featuring the battle between the Olympian Gods and the Giants, or the Gigantomachy.

 Today, the great work of Hellenistic art is kept at the Pergamon Museum in Berlin.